Ask Question

 A Cross-Sectional Study of Occupational Exposure to Trichloroethylene (TCE), Chromosomal Aberrations, and Related Biomarkers in Guangdong, China ClinicalTrials.gov

-Comment: Every few months, it seems, I'm asked if it would be useful to poll support list members to help identify common life style factors and exposures that may have led to developing lymphomas.
+Comment: We are often asked if it would be useful to poll support list members to help identify common life style factors and exposures that may have led to developing lymphomas.

-I've come to realize that it's very, very, difficult to find reliable answers to questions like this using surveys... there are just too many factors to consider, and it's virtually impossible to quantify the exposures of the participants (concentrations, time, confounding factors) ... many of which can happen without our knowledge.
+It's very difficult to find reliable answers to questions like this by using surveys because there are just too many factors to consider, and it's virtually impossible to quantify the exposures (concentrations, time, confounding factors) ... many of which can happen without our knowledge.
 Do we know, for example, what's in our drinking water, air, and foods?

-For this reason, I think, epidemiologists concentrate on occupational groups so that the exposures of suspected agents can be more reliably estimated.
+For this reason, epidemiologists focus research on occupational groups so that the exposures of suspected agents can be more reliably estimated.
 But even with this approach there have been many suspects identified, but no conclusive information.
 Nobody to prosecute and lock up.

 But, an important new investigational tool may help cement causal environmental factors that lead to increased risk of lymphomas.
 In the study below, molecular profiling will be done on persons exposed to TCE in the workplace who have developed a lymphoma, and who have not yet received treatment.
 With this tool it may be possible to identify specific "chromosomal aberrations that have been associated with NHL and related hematological malignancies."

 It's one thing to say you have lymphoma and you were exposed to TCE, and another to say: TCE is known to cause specific chromosome damage to lymphocytes in animals and people.
-I have lymphoma, was exposed to TCE, and the malignant cells have this specific abnormality.
+These individuals have lymphoma, were exposed to significant levels of TCE, and the malignant cells have this specific abnormality.

 If the study determines this, we will have a much higher level of confidence about the risk of TCE specific to lymphoma ... a smoking gun - a biomarker.
 The link above describes a study with this goal that is recruiting patients.
 It's an NCI study.
 The center is in Maryland.